 - Is the estimate updated to reflect actual costs and changes?
 Update the cost estimate to ensure it is current.
 Specifically: (a) regularly update it to reflect relevant changes to the technical and program baseline; (b) replace a project cost estimation with actual cost when available; and (c) address lessons learned for elements whose actual costs differed from the estimate.

 4. Credible.
 A credible cost estimate will identify any limitations in the making of projections, such as uncertainty in the data used to make calculations.
 If you are forced to make major assumptions, then you should compute other outcomes to determine how sensitive the project cost estimation is to changes in the assumptions.
 In other words, if one of your major assumptions is wrong, is your cost estimate going to be way off?
 You need to identify risks to your cost estimate and the potential impact on the estimate if they occur.
-Some questions:

 - Was a sensitivity analysis conducted?
 A sensitivity analysis examines the effects of changing assumptions and ground rules.
 To be useful, (a) the analysis should identify key cost drivers, and their parameters and assumptions should be examined; (b) the cost estimate should be redone by varying each parameter between its minimum and maximum range; (c) the analysis should be documented, and the re-estimate should be repeated for parameters associated with key cost drivers.